halebeau/halebeau/README.md

 Hi 👋 My name is Beau Hale
 ==========================

-Web Developer
+Web Developer/Software Developer
 ------------------------

-I've been learning to code for 4 years now.
+I've been in Tech for 5 years now.
 I really enjoy Front End Web Development and Mobile applications.
-Specialing in Web Design next!
+Worked as a Web Dev(JS, React) and a Software Dev(Java).

 * 👨🏼‍💻 Currently working as a Technical Requirement Analyst
 * 🌍  I'm based in the United States